ryanoasis/nerd-fonts/contributing.md

 * When fairly satisfied the font patches correctly, run the following:
   * Patch **all** of the variations/options, e.g.
     * `NERDFONTS='--debug 2 --makegroups 1' ./gotta-patch-em-all-font-patcher\!.sh /XYZ`
-  * If there are name length problems you might want to add `--makegroups 2` or increasing (3, 4, ...), until all fonts of the set come out without error.
+  * If there are name length problems you might want to use `--makegroups 2` or increasing (3, 4, ...), until all fonts of the set come out without error.
-    To increase testing speed add `--dry` to the `NERDFONTS` variable above.
+  * To increase testing speed add `--dry` to the `NERDFONTS` variable above.
-  * Add the needed `makegroups` level (if it is not 1) to the `config.cfg` file and ammend your commit.
+  * Add the needed `makegroups` level (if it is not 1) to the `config.cfg` file and amend your commit.
 ### 5. Release
 * As we do not release directly to the repository anymore the new font will only be seen on a real release.
 * For that the font image preview will also be needed (`generate-font-image-previews.sh`).
 * What is automated via Github workflows and what not might change over time, so nothing is specified here.

 ## Steps to add a new icon to the core set
-Codepoints in the code set are a scarce resource, so in general it is unlikely that a icon will be added.
+Codepoints in the code set are a scarce resource, so in general it is unlikely that an icon will be added.
 * To add a icon one just needs to throw the svg into the correct directory and add a line to `icons.tsv`.
 * The workflow than automagically updates the `i_seti.sh` and the `original-source.otf` (workflow `PackSVGs`).